Wildlife Demonstrations, Emergency Consultancy &

 Projects we have been involved in.

 We are always willing to assist with new publications and projects, if you have something in the works and would like our assistance in anyway please don't hesitate to contact us.
-Here, in no particular order are some of the projects we have been involved in over the years.

 An introduction to the keeping and breeding Australian reptiles.